osrf/gazebo_tutorials/camera_save/tutorial.md

 This camera will output images with 1920x1080 resolution at 30 frames per second.

 ## Run the world
-Navige to the folder where the world was downloaded and start gazebo.
+Navigate to the folder where the world was downloaded and start gazebo.

 `gazebo --verbose camera_tutorial.world`